A transcreation is not just a creative translation

 On the other hand, when you have texts that are supposed to intrigue, persuade, and motivate the reader (which applies to promotional material of all types), a translation as defined above will likely not be the route to success.
 Why?
 Because every language, every culture, every market works in different ways.
-In such cases, the linguist will have to adapt or rewrite the text in the target language to give it the right punch and ensure it instantly touches a target-language reader’s nerve (or pain point, as they say in marketing parlance).
+More to the point, every target group is different.
+In such cases, the transcreator has to adapt or rewrite the text in the target language to give it the right punch and ensure it instantly touches a target-language reader’s nerve (or pain point, as they say in marketing parlance).

 And that is where transcreation comes in.
 In trans-creation, you translate first, then decide how much of that translation can be used in the target-language text, and how much needs to be rewritten (“re-created”), and in what ways.
-To do that well, the linguist needs deep insights into the target-market culture (based on experience and thorough research) as well as a client brief.
+To do that well, the transcreator needs deep insights into the target-market culture (based on experience and thorough research) as well as a client brief.
 And in transcreations, as opposed to translations, that brief takes precedence over the source text.

 In a nutshell, a transcreation is not a creative translation.
-A transcreation is a translation combined with the creation of new ideas on how to spin a message in another language.
-It is a strategically focused process: What marketing goal does the client want to achieve with the text, and how can you best achieve that goal in the target language?
+A transcreation is a translation combined with the creation of new ideas on how to spin a message in another language, for an entirely new target group.
+It is a strategically focused process: What marketing goal does the client want to achieve with the text, and how can you best achieve that goal for this new target group?
 Creativity – a seemingly clever wordplay, for instance – may be fun, but not helpful if it doesn’t contribute to that goal.

 Hence, transcreation is all about the expertise to decide what to translate and what to rewrite, and how to do that.
-In addition, the linguist needs to make sure that all the facts remain correct.
+In addition, the transcreator needs to make sure that all the facts remain correct.
 It takes experts to maintain that exquisite balance.
 Transcreation experts.